 Principle #4: Keep collected personal data accurate and up-to-date

-The Principle #4 of the DPA act is clear:
+The Principle #4 of the DPA act was clear:

 Personal data shall be accurate and, where necessary, kept up to date.

-You need to make sure you've taken all steps to ensure that whatever collected data you have on users is accurate.
+You needed to make sure you took all steps to ensure that whatever collected data you had on users was accurate.

-This may include prompting users to update the information the have with you.
+This may have include prompting users to update the information they had with you.

 Principle #5: Don't retain collected personal data longer than it is necessary

-The retention requirement of the Data Protection Act doesn't state a specific period for how long or how little you can store user data.
+The retention requirement of the Data Protection Act didn't state a specific period for how long or how little you could store user data.

-However, you may need to review how long you keep the user data and if it's necessary to keep it for that long in the context of your stated purposes.
+However, you may have needed to review how long you kept the user data and if it was necessary to keep it for that long in the context of your stated purposes.

-If the collected data doesn't need to be stored for a very long period, delete it.
-Consider to update or archive the data if it's out of date.
+If the collected data didn't need to be stored for a very long period, it should have been deleted.
+Considerations should have been given on whether to update or archive the data if it was out of date.

 Principle #6: Individuals have rights

-The DPA Act gives individuals rights in regards to the what personal data you have collected from on/from them:
+The DPA gave individuals rights in regards to the what personal data you had collected from on/from them: